prainar/peer/11-messaging/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added real-time chat using Flask-SocketIO and React context.
-This allows users to see new messages instantly.
+> **Bonus Improvement:** Added search and filter options to the conversation list for easier navigation.

 ---